 Please retain a copy of the problem set that is submitted.
 Please attach an ‘Assignment Cover Sheet’, which is signed and dated by you before submission.
 All group assignments must be attached to a ‘Group Assignment Cover Sheet’, which must be signed and dated by all group members before submission.
 All team members are expected to contribute approximately equally to a group assignment.
 Lecturers can refuse to accept assignments, which do not have a signed acknowledgement of the University’s policy on plagiarism.

-SubmissionSubmission of the problem set must be done by June 29, 2015 by email to the lecturer.
-Solutions will be provided after all student submissions are received.
+SubmissionSubmission of the problem set must be done by October 6, 2014 by email to the lecturer.
+Solutions will be emailed after all student submissions are received.

 Grades for your performance in this course will be awarded in accordance with the following scheme: